FADE THE FUCK IN:

 How to become a screenwriter without a degree?

-• Take screenwriting courses on the side as electives if you feel like it, but so many screenwriting teachers have never sold a screenplay, so Media Production, Theater, and straight-up Creative Writing courses are probably going to be far more useful.
+- Take screenwriting courses on the side as electives if you feel like it, but so many screenwriting teachers have never sold a screenplay, and Media Production, Theater, and straight-up Creative Writing courses are probably going to be far more useful.
 You need to know how it all works and how actors will interpret what’s on the page.

 More questions?

 Just start reading the site and the tons of resources it links out to.
-If you want to get started in screenwriting, there is so much material collected here.
+There is so much material collected here.
 Most of those questions can be answered by just reading the pages of this site.
 And if you don’t like to read, you probably shouldn’t try to be a professional screenwriter.

 Shit Criticism